opatiny/chemexper-internship-workbook/js/npmDev.md

 # NPM developer command and packages

+## `npm ls`

+You can use `npm ls` to see a tree of all the dependencies of a project.
+You can also specify a package name after the command to see one specific dependency.

 ## Run tests
 ### `jest`
 To run tests and check that the code works: